farhadrahimiklie/Complete-C/60 Padding/Readme.md

 * Reordering members matters
 * Padding breaks naïve serialization
 * The compiler is allowed to add padding — always assume it will

----

-If you want next-level mastery, the logical next topics are:

-* ABI alignment rules per architecture
-* `#pragma pack`
-* Bit-fields and padding interaction
-* Cache-line alignment
-* False sharing and padding for performance

-Say the word, and we go deeper.